 Counseling can make a big difference, too.

 It’s Got Agents Standing By

 Other than your nervous system, your immune system is the most complex system in your body.
 It’s made up of tissues, cells, and organs, including:

 - Your skin

 - Thin skin on the inside of your nose, throat, and genitals

 All of these help create or store cells that work around the clock to keep your whole body healthy.

 A fever can help your immune system fight infections in two ways.
 A higher temperature in the body speeds up how cells work, including the ones that fight illness.
 They can respond to invading germs faster.
 Also, higher body temperatures make it harder for bacteria and viruses to thrive in your body.

 You’re born with a certain level of protection, or “immunity.”
 But it can get better.

 Your immune system can become less effective as you get older.
 That can make you more likely to get sick or get infections.
-You are also more susceptable to infections as you age or if you have a weakened immune system.
+You are also more susceptible to infections as you age or if you have a weakened immune system.
 And those infections, especially flu and pneumonia, are more likely to be fatal than in younger people.